Set#

 • The GAMSPy entry order is the order in which the individual labels first appear in the GAMSPy program.

-• For the sake of simplicity, sets that are static and ordered are often just referred to as ordered sets.
+• For the sake of simplicity, one-dimensional static sets are often just referred to as ordered sets.

-GAMS maintains a unique element list where all labels that are used as elements in one or more sets are listed.
+GAMSPy maintains a unique element list where all labels that are used as elements in one or more sets are listed.
 The order of the elements in any one set is the same as the order of those elements in the unique element list.
 This means that the order of a set may not be what it appears to be if some of the labels were used in an earlier definition.
-The internal GAMS order of the labels can be made visible with the getUELs() method of the gamspy.Container() class.
-A good rule of thumb is that if the user wants a set to be ordered and the labels in the set have not been used already, then they will be ordered.
+The internal GAMSPy order of the labels can be made visible with the getUELs() method of the Container class.

-In the example below we show ordered and unordered sets and the map showing the order.
+In the example below we show some unexpected order of ordered sets.
 The input is:

 from gamspy import Container, Set